devmentor416/dm-tools/.templates/web/README.md

 ## Static Web development

-If you want to hack around with HTML, CSS and try things out quick.
+If you want to hack around with HTML, Sass and try things out quick.
 Start the project in __web__ mode using the following command:

 ```sh
 npm run web